 Fresh herbs tied together on a cutting board.

-Gather all the fresh herbs and tie them together using some cooking twine to create your bouquet garni.
+• Gather and tie all the fresh herbs together using some cooking twine to create yourย bouquetย garni.

 Pieces of beef dusted with flour on paper towel.

-Arrange the beef stew pieces on a platter lined with paper towels.
+• Arrange the beef stew pieces on a platter lined with paper towels.
 Pat dry all the pieces to remove the extra moisture.
+Sprinkle some flour all over the beef pieces.

 Four pieces of beef searing in a pot.

-Add the beef, 3-4 pieces at a time.
-Brown them all over for 1 min, remove, place on a clean plate, and set aside for later.
+• Add the beef, 3-4 pieces at a time.
+Brown them all over for one minute, remove, place on a clean plate, and set aside for later.
 Repeat the process until all pieces are nicely brown all over.

 Diced onions , cinnamon sticks, bay leaves in a pot.